 The Federal Aid in Wildlife Restoration Act of 1937 (Pittman-Robertson Act) and the Federal Aid in Sport Fish Restoration Act (Dingell-Johnson Act) respectively established excise taxes on equipment purchased for hunting and fishing — money that is then distributed to states for the management of wildlife and their habitat, research, surveys and more.

 Excise tax + the cost of the permit = conservation.
-This is a system for which hunters and anglers themselves lobbied.
+This is a system for which hunters and anglers themselves lobbied in the early 1900s.
 But, with the number of hunters declining in recent years — they currently represent approximately 4 percent of all Americans — their dwindling numbers have revived the idea of applying the same concept for funding conservation to a more sizeable group.

 In 2017, approximately 146 million Americans participated in an outdoor activity at least once, according to the Outdoor Industry Association’s 2018 Outdoor Recreation Economy Report.
 Subtract the 36 million anglers and 12 million hunters who already contribute to conservation funding through excise taxes and permits, and this leaves 98 million Americans who recreate in the out-of-doors without shouldering any of the costs of conservation.